- Video length: 0:58

 The Explore tool is the default mouse navigation and feature identification tool for both maps and scenes.
 It incorporates most 2D and 3D navigation functionality and can be coupled with keyboard shortcuts.
-An on-screen navigator (available at ArcGIS Pro 2.0) can also be used to pan, zoom, rotate, and tilt the view.
+An on-screen navigator can also be used to pan, zoom, rotate, and tilt the view.

 In this tutorial, you'll navigate a map and a scene using the Explore tool and the navigator.
 You'll also learn how to link views so your map and scene pan, zoom, and rotate together.